irzasyarif98-spec/fuelout/README.md

 # FuelOut

-FuelOut is an app used to calculate the fuel price needed to drive certain kilometerk given the vehicle's fuel efficiency.
+FuelOut is an app used to calculate the fuel price needed to drive certain kilometer given the vehicle's fuel efficiency.